 At the end of our research, we collect stances from three parties related to download fraud in mobile App markets — Fraudster Agencies, App Marketers, and Market Operators.
-Please refer the paper for the details.
+Please refer to the paper for the details.

 - Adapting the agility of fraudsters.
-Due to the continually evolving fraud techniques in the wild, it is better to design an effective and efficient detector, which could detect fraud activities in real time and filter fake downloads immediately.
+Due to the continually evolving fraud techniques in the wild, it is better to design an effective and efficient detector, which could detect fraud activities in real-time and filter fake downloads immediately.

 - Building behavior signature databases.
 Our analysis manifests that most of the fraudsters adopt device ID and IP address resetting techniques during injecting fake downloads.
-Plus the prevalence of cloud services and IPv6 protocols, IP & ID blacklisting is no more a valid method to filter bots and fake devices.
+Plus, the prevalence of cloud services and IPv6 protocols, IP & ID blacklisting is no more a valid method to filter bots and fake devices.

 - Crafting diversified anti-fraud mechanisms.
 Our investigation in this work reveals the sophisticated intentions behind download fraud campaigns.
 Beyond this, there are many external factors causing abnormal traffics.
 Therefore, the anti-fraud system should consider the motivation of app marketers soliciting fake downloads from multiple views.
-For different fraud type, a personalized detector would capture more fraud activities and reduce the false positive rate.
+For different fraud types, a personalized detector would capture more fraud activities and reduce the false positive rate.

 - Devising fine-grained advertisement services.
 A reasonable App promotion mechanism and the advertisement bidding system will attract more App marketers to choose legitimate promotion channels instead of cheating.
 For example, multi-layered and personalized advertisement pricing would provide more choices for App marketers.
 Designing better user-advertisement interaction based mechanism could increase the click-through rate (CTR) of advertisement and redirect customers from fraudsters to App market advertising system at the same time.